whosonfirst/whosonfirst-placetypes/README.md

 ## Placetypes

-All place types have a unique 64-bit ID.
+All place types have a unique 64-bit numeric ID.
 It should always be possible to query or filter for places by that numeric ID so that the burden of remembering whether it is `neighbourhood` or `neighborhood` or `quartier` or whatever is reserved for friendly banter over drinks.

 In alphabetical order the current list of placetypes in Who's On First is: